reproot-files

 root_name : <root_name>

-<project_name> is the name of the project this root belongs to.
-Two projects using reproot on the same computer may not have the same project name. <root_name> is a name to describe that root folder.
-The root name may not be duplicated within a project.
-Common names for roots are data or code.
+• <project_name>: Is the name of the project this root belongs to.
+No two projects using reproot on the same computer may have the same project name.

-Let’s go back using the multi-rooted example project where data is shared on DropBox/OneDrive and code on Git.
-Let’s call this project my-research-project.
-The root file in the top folder of the DropBox/OneDrive folder would look like this:
+For example, in a multi-rooted project where data is shared via DropBox/OneDrive and code via Git, suppose the project is called my-research-project.
+The root file in the top-level DropBox/OneDrive folder would look like:

 root_name : "data"

-And the root file in the top-folder of the Git clone would look like this:
+And the root file in the top-level Git clone folder would look like:

 root_name : "code"

-If these files are shared over DropBox/OneDrive/Git/Network, etc. among the other files shared in that method, then the root file only needs to be set up once per location by a single member of the project.
-Then all other project members can use the same files.
+If these files are shared via DropBox, OneDrive, Git, or a network drive, they only need to be set up once per location by a single project member.
+All other project members can then use the same files.

-A template root file can be downloaded from here for you to download it and modify it to your needs.
+A template root file is available here for you to download and modify as needed.

 reproot-env.yaml - the environment settings file

-Searching all folders on a computer file system would make reproot prohibitively slow.
-However, with some simple settings, the number of folders that need to be searched can be drastically reduced.
-These settings are done in the reproot-env.yaml file.
+Searching all folders on a computer’s file system would make reproot prohibitively slow.
+However, with a few simple settings, the number of folders that need to be searched can be drastically reduced.
+These settings are configured in the reproot-env.yaml file.

 recursedepth